vmwatanabe/fundamentus-crawler/README.md

 # fundamentus-crawler
-A cralwer to get stocks info from IBOVESPA, the main performance indicator of the stocks traded in Brazil.
+A crawler to get stocks info the Brazilian stock market.

 To install the dependencies, run